mndrwd/freqtrade_hyperopt_loop/README.md

 spaces: "all" or list using 0 as seperator, like: roi0stoploss0trailing roi0trailing
-"all" will cycle randomly using python random method note that "all" will include testing (only) ¨buy sell". forcing only testing buy+sell spaces will be accomplished by using 0 as arg
+"all" will cycle randomly using python random method.

+note that "all" will include testing (only) ¨buy sell". forcing only testing buy+sell spaces will be accomplished by using 0 as arg
 example: ./ft_hyperopt_hours.sh mystrategy 9600 ShortTradeDurHyperOptLoss 0 1h